illagrenan/django-rest-framework/docs/topics/documenting-your-api.md

 ### Installation

-The `coreapi` library is required as a dependancy for the API docs.
+The `coreapi` library is required as a dependency for the API docs.
 Make sure to install the latest version.
 The `pygments` and `markdown` libraries are optional but recommended.